 Ishigaki Kebari

 He definitely takes that appreciation for simplicity to his choice of flies.
 Years ago he ran out of his favorite fly and went to a fly shop to get replacements.
-He saw this extremely simple fly, bought it, and found that he caught just as many fish with it as he did with his favorite.
+He saw this extremely simple fly, bought it, and found that he caught just as many fish with it as he had with his favorite.

 Ishigaki Kebari in netIshigaki Kebari in the net with a brown trout